xytovl/steam-runtime-tools/pressure-vessel/wrap.1.md

 :   Used to choose between logically equivalent names for the current
     working directory (see **get_current_dir_name**(3)).

+`SRT_LAUNCHER_SERVICE` (path)
+:   pressure-vessel itself does not use this,
+    but in the Steam Linux Runtime container runtime framework, it sets an implementation of **steam-runtime-launcher-service**(1)
+    to use instead of selecting one automatically.

+`SRT_LAUNCHER_SERVICE_STOP_ON_EXIT` (boolean)
+:   pressure-vessel itself does not use this,
+    but in the Steam Linux Runtime container runtime framework, setting it to `0` prevents the service started by **STEAM_COMPAT_LAUNCHER_SERVICE** from exiting until it is specifically terminated by `steam-runtime-launch-client --terminate` or a signal.

 `SRT_LOG`
 :   A sequence of tokens separated by colons, spaces or commas
     affecting how output is recorded.
 See source code for details.

+`SRT_LOG_ROTATION` (boolean)
+:   pressure-vessel itself does not use this,
+    but in the Steam Linux Runtime container runtime framework, setting it to `0` prevents cleanup of old log files.

 `STEAM_COMPAT_APP_ID` (integer)
 :   Equivalent to `--steam-app-id="$STEAM_COMPAT_APP_ID"`.